 This workshop was supported by the National Science Foundation Geosciences Directorate (Opportunities for Enhancing Diversity in the Geosciences award # 1201578).

 Increasing Diversity in the Geosciences

 The AGU Diversity Plan (May, 2002) outlines a comprehensive strategy for increasing the participation of underrepresented groups in the geosciences.
 This plan is being implemented through several programs:

 - AGU’s Bright Students Training as Research Scientists or Bright STaRS is a program to bring about 100 high school students engaged in after-school and summer research projects in geoscience disciplines to annual AGU meetings to present their results.

-- The Minorities Striving and Pursuing Higher Degrees of Success in Earth System Sciences (MS PHD’S) Program, directed by Dr. Ashanti Johnson (IBP), is an NSF/NASA funded program that provides mentoring, networking, and professional development opportunities for undergraduate and graduate students from underrepresented groups who are pursuing careers in the geosciences.
+- The Minorities Striving and Pursuing Higher Degrees of Success in Earth System Sciences (MS PHD’S) Program is an NSF/NASA funded program that provides mentoring, networking, and professional development opportunities for undergraduate and graduate students from underrepresented groups who are pursuing careers in the geosciences.